shanmugapriyal03/sysarch-acs/README.md

 2.  export PACKAGES_PATH= path pointing to edk2-libc
 3.  source edksetup.sh
 4.  make -C BaseTools/Source/C
-5.  source ShellPkg/Application/sysarch-acs/tools/scripts/acsbuild.sh
+5.  source ShellPkg/Application/sysarch-acs/tools/scripts/acsbuild.sh unified

 #### 1.3 Build output

 The EFI executable file is generated at <edk2_path>/Build/Shell/DEBUG_GCC49/AARCH64/UnifiedAcs.efi

-## BSA - Architecture Compliance Suite
+## BSA Architecture Compliance Suite

 BSA **Architecture Compliance Suite** (ACS) is a collection of self-checking, portable C-based tests.
 This suite includes a set of examples of the invariant behaviors that are provided by the [BSA](https://developer.arm.com/documentation/den0094/d/?lang=en) specification, so that implementers can verify if these behaviours have been interpreted correctly.